forem/forem/docs/installation/imgproxy.md

 ## Usage

 1. Generate a key/salt pair by running the following in your terminal twice.
-   Copy those values to your .env in the next step
+   Copy those values to your `.env` in the next step

    ```
    echo $(xxd -g 2 -l 64 -p /dev/random | tr -d '\n')
    ```

-1. In your `.env`, add the followings.
+1. In your `.env`, add the following.

    ```
    export IMGPROXY_ENDPOINT='http://localhost:8080'